ethanae/React-TypeScript/README.md

-# React & TypeScript User CRUD
+# A small React and TypeScript-based application demonstrating their integration as well as integration with MongoDB through Mongoose.

 ## React, TypeScript, Mongoose, Express